What is Art Therapy?

-- Gestalt Methods — This technique used in art therapy involves the therapist helping the individual to recognize their current feelings and problems.
-The person may be instructed to create a piece of artwork, and it is later analyzed to seek out deeper meanings and inner thought processes.
+- Gestalt Methods — With this technique, the therapist helps the individual to recognize their current feelings and problems.
+The person will create a piece of artwork.
+The piece is analyzed to find deeper meanings and inner thought processes.

-- Active Imagination — This method requires the individual to use their artwork as a starting point, let their mind wander, and see where their art goes.
-The artwork that results can reveal a deeper message about the person’s true feelings.
-The active imagination technique used in art therapy can help to uncover underlying problems.
+- Active Imagination — Individuals use their artwork as a starting point.
+They let their minds wander and see where their art goes.
+The artwork can reveal a deeper message about the person’s true feelings.
+The active imagination technique can help to uncover underlying problems.

-- “Third-hand” Approach — This method allows the individuals to create their artwork, but it can include help from the therapist.
-The therapist helps people who are unsure of the process so that they can create the best forms of artwork that they can.
+- “Third-hand” Approach — Individuals create artwork, but it can include help from the therapist.
+This approach helps people who are unsure of the process to create the best forms of artwork that they can.

 How Can Art Therapy Help an Addict?

-The many skills that are learned in art therapy can help those who are suffering from addiction to drugs or alcohol.
+All in all, the many skills learned in art therapy can help addicted individuals.
 Different art therapy ideas are effective forms of therapy to help people come out of their addiction because they provide them with the tools they need to recognize their feelings.
-Art therapy allows individuals to express their emotions in a way that they typically couldn’t with everyday conversation so that it can be beneficial in the addiction treatment process.
+Art therapy allows individuals to express their emotions in a way that they typically couldn’t with an everyday conversation so that it can be beneficial in the addiction treatment process.